 However, because we know not all travelers are planning a 3-Day San Diego Itinerary, we offer our top tips for longer – and shorter! – stays at the end of the post.
 So, if you want to create a San Diego 1-Day Itinerary or a 4-Day San Diego Itinerary, we have got you covered!

-Weekend in San Diego
+Weekend In San Diego Trip Plan

 Below we outline our day-by-day plan for a perfect San Diego weekend itinerary.
-At the end of the post, you will find our top recommendations for how to get there and where to stay – as well as other top travel tips!
+At the end of the post, you will find our top recommendations for how to get there and where to stay – as well as other top San Diego travel tips!

 After checking into your accommodations (recommendations in a minute!), kick off your 3 Day San Diego Itinerary with a fun night out on the town!